ashkan-rahnavardi/plate-grabber/README.md

 The dev branch features the second itteration of the app (currently in progress), I have connected MongoDB for the backend database, NextAuth for authentification and I am re-amping the UI using Shadcn UI library.

+## Demo
+A demo of the application is available on my personal website [here](https://www.ashkans.world/projects/Plate-Grabber)

 ## Technologies Used
 - React-Camera-Pro (modified version)
 - Next.js v14